undefined1raven/Ring-Relay/README.md

 ### Databases

-Since I already have 3 years of experience working with Mongo DB, I'll try out PlanetScale just for some novelty(this isn't a techinal driven decision cuz I'll be using this app with friends only anyway).
+Since I already have 3 years of experience working with Mongo DB, I'll try out PlanetScale just for some novelty (this isn't a techinal driven decision cuz I'll be using this app with friends only anyway)(also I'd like to get some experience with SQL based DBs).
 I'll stick to Firebase Realtime DB for storing sessions and any other temporary data such as reset password tokens.

 ## Development Method